Skip to main content

 Celest, 64, similarly couldn’t understand why her household didn’t qualify for SNAP assistance.
 “We kept being denied food stamps during the pandemic,” she said, “even though my husband couldn’t run his home business during the shutdown and my daughter had lost her job.
 My small monthly Social Security benefit wasn’t enough to for us to live on, and I was really worried about how we were going to eat.”

-The SNAP application process can be complicated even for the savviest older adults and family caregivers among us,” she explained.
+The SNAP application process can be difficult to navigate, even for older adults and caregivers who are comfortable managing paperwork,” she explained.

-“And the smallest oversight or error can negatively affect your benefits determination,” Bauer said.
+“And the slightest error can impact your eligibility for benefits,” Bauer said.

 This was the case for both Mary and Celest.
 And that’s why NCOA wants you to know when—and how—you can appeal an unexpected SNAP benefits decision.
 You can learn more about this process below.
 But first, it’s helpful to understand some common reasons behind benefits rejections.